Cursor

 Submit a bug report or feature request |

-These are the same skills available in Claude Code, Codex, and other agents.
+This is the same skill available in Claude Code and other agents.
 The SKILL.md format is cross-agent compatible.

-sitemd exposes 35 tools through MCP.
+sitemd exposes a full suite of commands through the CLI.
 Here are the ones you'll use most:

 |---|---|